SrJohn369/FastAPI-TDD-Desafio/README.md

 consumed by a Front-End interface, which will be developed by another team.

 ### Requirements
-- Must be created using the TDD technique
+- Must be created using the TDD and DDD technique
 - Must be created with FastAPI
 - Use Pytest to testing
 - Use JWT for authentication
 - Implement unit and integration tests.
 - Deploy the application on the platform of your choice using Docker.
+- API RESTful
+- MVC